Get Your Float Fishing Advice From An Expert

 Good for trout of all sizes up to 20 pounds - Good for great lakes steelhead

 Medium To large floats, any sized bait with a fair amount of weight

 Best rod for bigger rivers of 30 to 80+ feet wide

 This is a big trout rod.
 It's best for bigger trout and steelhead over 16"

 Best rods for float fishing with floats and weights of any size.

 A good float fishing reel will have a smooth drag system and a bail system that will allow the line to come off the reel smoothly.
 I have noticed after guiding hundreds of anglers with their own reels that some reels just don’t work very well when float fishing.
-You can use a pinning reel or a centerpin reel when float fishing.
+You can use a spinning reel or a Centerpin reel when float fishing.